butteff/ubuntu-server-daily-mail-info/readme.md

-Daily monitoring server information to your e-mail.
+<h2>Daily monitoring server information to your e-mail.</h2>

-script made by butteff from http://adminicana.ru/en.html and http://webvir.ru comapnys and helps you take every day e-mail about your server. russian instruction is here: http://linuxstar.ru/poluchenie-informacii-o-sisteme-ezhednevno-na-pochtu-v-ubuntu-server.html sorry for my bad english ;)
+script made by butteff from <a href="http://adminicana.ru/en.html">adminicana</a> and <a href="http://webvir.ru">webvir</a> comapnys and helps you take every day e-mail about your server.

-You can see:
+sorry for my bad english ;)

+<h2>What script can do:</h2>

+With this script you can see in your mail:

 0. Your clamav antivirus information
 1. Which ports are open